carterdugan/LineCounter/README.md

 the directory tree.
 For a list of options, use 'linecounter --help'

   * Path
     * Path may be either exact or relative.
 See `--help` for more details.
+Specified paths must use '/' separators regardless of operating system.

   * Extensions
     * Extensions for files you want to be counted should be listed at the end seperated by commas.